PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 ## Quick Start

-If you are using the ZC706 and so are happy to use the pre-built kernel, you can simply do the following:
+If you are using the ZC706 and so are happy to use the pre-built kernel, you can simply do the following.

+First, copy the included pre-built kernel and boot images to be used on the board:

+	./make.sh prebuilt

+Next, build the Linux root file system:

 	./make.sh rootfs